sapcc/asr1k-neutron-l3/DRIVER_README.md

 ## Device API

-The agents primarily communicate with devices via the Restconf/Yang API.
-Initial prototyping exposed some limitations in the Restconf API (e.g. NAT configuration for BDI interfaces in missing from the Yang model).
-Until these are addressed in firmware updates the Restconf configuration is augmented with Netconf or WSMA.
-The desired end goal is that all required configuration can be applied via Restconf.
+The agents primarily communicate with devices via the Netconf/Yang API.
+Due to current   limitations in the Netconf API (e.g. ARP alias is  missing from the Yang model).
+Until these are addressed in firmware updates the Yang configuration is augmented with SSH or WSMA.
+The desired end goal is that all required configuration can be applied via Netconf-YANG.

 In general the following sequence of calls a made for an configuration update :

-1. HEAD for entity id
+1. get-config for entity id
-2. If 404 POST to create
+2. edit-config with merge operation for create/update
-3. If 200 PATCH to apply configuration change
+3. edit-config with delete operation for delete

-The PUT method is used in some cased to replace entire entites, for example in the case of a route update an entire VRF's route list can be updated in a single API call.
-Further optimisation by 'batching' list updates via PUT needs investigation.
+The replace operation is used in some cased to replace entire entites, for example in the case of a route update an entire VRF's route list can be updated in a single API call.
+Further optimisation by 'batching' list updates via replace needs investigation.

 The agent device API access is designed to act as a psuedo ORM implementation providing basic CRUD operations and